ibm-cloud-docs/atracker/new_region_support.md

 If {{site.data.keyword.atracker_full}} is planned to be supported in a currently non-supported region, all existing customers will need to evaluate their {{site.data.keyword.atracker_full_notm}} configurations and make any required changes.
 IBM will announce if a new region is supported.
 {: shortdesc}

-## Check whether you have the right permissions
+## Check whether you have the correct permissions
 {: #new_region_1}

 Log in to the {{site.data.keyword.cloud_notm}} by using an ID with {{site.data.keyword.iamshort}} with [Administrator permissions.](/docs/atracker?topic=atracker-iam)